joshmarinacci/node-pureimage/README.md

 Current features:

 * set pixels
-* draw lines
-* fill rectangles
+* stroke and fill paths (rectangles, lines, quadratic curves)
 * copy images
 * export to PNG
+* render text (no bold or italics yet)

 Why?
 ====

 The are more than enough drawing APIs out there.
 Why do we need another?
-Well, my personal hatred of C/C++ compilers is widely known.
+My personal hatred of C/C++ compilers is widely known.
 The popular Node modules [Canvas.js](https://github.com/Automattic/node-canvas) does a great job, but it's backed by Cairo, a C/C++ layer.
 I hate having native dependencies in Node modules.
 They often don't compile, or break after a system update.
 They